 - (1) Foundation.

 - (2) Roof deck.

 - (3) Roofing and Insulation,

 - (4) Mechanical Equipment Installation.

 - (5) Electrical Equipment Installation

 - (6) Prior to application of interior wall and ceiling finishes concealing the work

-- (E) Contractor pay requests must be approved by the Design Professional.
-Payment requests shall be submitted by the contractor in an original and one (1) copy to the Agency.
+- (E) Contractor final pay requests must be approved by the Design Professional.
+Payment requests shall be submitted by the contractor in an original and four (4) copy to the Agency.